-Every staff member has responsibility for and compliance Individual operational risk risk. responsibilities and limits of authority are articulated within the position descriptions for each role.
+Every staff member has responsibility for managing operational risk and compliance risk.
+Individual responsibilities and limits of authority are articulated within the position descriptions for each role.

 Within the Group, accountability for operational and compliance risk has been structured into "Three Lines of Defence" as per section 7.2.